 The main purpose of the SFTA is to identify potential deficiencies in the software requirements, design or implementation that could lead to undesired events at the next software integration level.

-The SFTA can be carried out at different software development levels for different purposes: at requirements/architectural design level for a Software Criticality Analysis, at lower level as a fault forecasting technique (see section 6.2.2.2; [Towhidnejad]).
+The SFTA can be carried out at different stages of software development for different purposes: at requirements/architectural design level to support the Software Criticality Analysis, at lower level as a fault forecasting technique (similarly to SFMEA, see section 6.2.2.2; [Towhidnejad]).

 Procedure